The Battle Cats: Gacha system

 Cat Capsules, often referred to as gacha, is an area where the player can spend Cat Tickets, Rare Cat Tickets, Lucky Tickets, and Cat Food to obtain Cat Units and Ability Capsules.
-The rewards earned are then either used to add a "plus-level" to a Cat, exchanged for NP/XP, saved in the Cat Storage to be used later, or exchanged for a Rare Ticket.
-While many cats can be obtained outside of gacha, some Rare and Super Rare Cats, as well as Uber Super Rare and Legend Rare Cats, are exclusive to it.
+The rewards earned are then either used to add a "plus-level" to a Cat, exchanged for NP or XP, saved in the Cat Storage to be used later, or exchanged for a Rare Ticket.
+While many cats can be obtained outside of gacha, some Rare and Super Rare Cats as well as Uber Super Rare and Legend Rare Cats are exclusive to it.